hangookminsokchon/SASHIMI/README.md

-# SASHIMI
+# SASHIMI: Spatial Analysis for Segmented Histopathology Images using Machine Intelligence
-SASHIMI (Spatial Analysis for Segmented Histopathology Images using Machine Intelligence) is a tool for capturing spatial cell-cell interactions in histopathology image using spatial summary statistics.
+SASHIMI is a tool for capturing spatial cell-cell interactions in histopathology image using spatial summary statistics.

 ## Description
 **SASHIMI** is a web-based framework developed on R and Python for the extraction, vi-